 When we think of Spain, the images most often conjured up include sun-drenched beaches, vibrant flamenco dancers and valiant bullfighters.
 But Spain is so much more than just colorful costumes and passionate traditions.
-When you dig down deeper, past all the bustling crowds and away from all the tourists haunts; when you look beyond the clichés you’ll find a whole new side of Spain you didn’t even know existed.
-A side filled with raw, unadulterated beauty and unforgettable experiences.
+When you look beyond the clichés you’ll find a whole new side of Spain you didn’t even know existed.

-Here are some suggestions that will bring you off the beaten path to discover the true hidden gems of this breathtaking country.
+Here are some destinations that will take you off the beaten path to discover another side of Spain.

 This quaint, unassuming town boasts some of the most fantastic scenery in the world with towering mountains bowing down to meet the rolling waves of the sea.
 Located along the beautiful Galician coast, Noia has somehow found a way to merge past with present, combining the ancient history of its medieval old district with the unique, modern flare of the Galician culture.
 Take a stroll down cobblestone streets and enjoy glimpses of the past, through antiquated structures like the charming little church that has become the cornerstone of the old district.
 Sip on a cocktail while watching a breathtaking sunset or enjoy a delectable seafood dish like percebes, which can only be found in Galicia.